 Insurance Rate Information for Military Drivers and Veterans

 Some insurance companies offer special discounts to active members of the military.
-For example, GEICO offers up to 15 percent off for active or retired members of the military.
-If you are temporarily stationed in Washington, you can either keep your registration from your home state, or register your vehicle in Washington.
+For example, GEICO offers up to 15% off for active or retired members of the military.
+If you are temporarily stationed in Washington, you can either keep your registration from your home state or register your vehicle in Washington.
 Disabled veterans who received an honorable discharge may be eligible for a disabled veteran license plate.
 The state also offers a wide range of military license plates, which are available to active service members, veterans and their families.

-Age savings for Washington service members
+Average Rates for Washington service members

 There are a few alternatives to purchasing insurance, but they are costly and cumbersome.
 Here are the options: